-- Maintaining a register of changes/updates to the strategy on the Updates and review page
+- Maintaining a register of changes/updates to the strategy on the updates and review page of this website

 - Monitoring and reporting on the condition of the natural resources in the region and the progress toward the targets for condition outlined in this strategy

 - Monitoring and reporting on implementation of the strategy and progress towards its governance and implementation targets

 - Assisting the aggregation of information from this region into state-wide processes for reporting on natural resource condition.